ttzt/catalog_of_requirements_for_ai_products/README.md

     * regarding the feature engineering and modelling?
     * regarding the post-processing of decisions?

+## Interpretation

-## Do we need to interpret the model from any of following points of view
+Do we need to interpret the model from any of following points of view?

 * Trust: show that model can make decisions previously made by humans
 * Causality: find which predictors impact the target in which way